The Bodyguard (soundtrack): Impact

 The lead single "I Will Always Love You" is often recognized in all-time rankings.
 In 2001, the National Endowment for the Arts in collaboration with the Recording Industry Association of America listed the song at number 108 in its list of 365 songs of the 20th century.
 In 2004, the American Film Institute ranked it 65th place in its top 100 songs in American cinema of the 20th century.
 Rod Couch listed it as the top of his book ranking The Top 500 Songs of the Rock Era: 1955-2015.
 The song was inducted into the Grammy Hall of Fame in 2018, then selected by the Library of Congress in 2019 for preservation in the National Recording Registry.
 In 2021, Rolling Stone ranked the song 94th on its 500 Greatest Songs of All Time list.
 Billboard listed it as the 60th best pop song of all time in its 2023 ranking.
+Houston's other singles from the soundtrack, including "I'm Every Woman" and "I Have Nothing" have also been included in best-of lists, with "I Have Nothing", in particular, becoming the most covered tune by any artist on the talent show, American Idol, with fourteen covers.
+Singers Britney Spears and Jessica Simpson later performed the song during record label auditions, successfully earning record deals, while Christina Aguilera earned her record deal after performing "Run to You" for executives for RCA Records.
+At the 2021 funeral for American rapper DMX, Houston's "Jesus Loves Me" from the soundtrack was among the songs played.

+Awards and accolades

+Both The Bodyguard soundtrack and its singles received many accolades following its release.
+At the 65th Academy Awards in 1993, both "I Have Nothing" and "Run to You" received nominations for Best Original Song for its songwriters.
+At the 36th Annual Grammy Awards, the soundtrack received six nominations including four alone for Houston, who won three, including Best Female Pop Vocal Performance and Record of the Year for "I Will Always Love You", while winning Album of the Year for The Bodyguard, which made Houston just the second black female artist in Grammy history to win the coveted award.
+In addition, as a producer, Houston became the first black female producer to win in the category.
+To this day, The Bodyguard remains the only soundtrack album in history to have the soundtrack and one of its songs win the two top Grammy Awards.

+At the 1994 American Music Awards, Houston won a staggering seven awards for the soundtrack including Favorite Pop/Rock Album, an additional eighth American Music Award for Award of Merit earned Houston a record for the most AMAs won by a woman, tying overall with Michael Jackson.
+Houston received 11 Billboard Music Awards in 1993, including Top Billboard 200 Album for The Bodyguard.
+Internationally, Houston won five World Music Awards, six Japan Gold Disc Awards, a Juno Award for International Album of the Year and a Brit Award for Soundtrack/Cast Recording.